Cow Ghee vs Buffalo Ghee: Benefits, Nutrition & Which Is Better? (2026)

 When comparing cow ghee vs buffalo ghee fat content, buffalo ghee clearly has more fat, which gives it a thicker consistency and richer taste.
 On the other hand, cow ghee has moderate fat, making it lighter and better for daily use.

-Cow Ghee vs Buffalo Ghee: Nutritional Differences
+Cow Ghee vs Buffalo Ghee: Fat Content, Vitamins & Key Nutritional Differences

 Both ghees are packed with nutrients, but their composition varies.